Malindsve/HandelsAkademinBackend/cSharp/Inlämning/PragueParking/PragueParking1.0/README.md

 - One space can be:
     - empty
     - hold 1 car
-    - hold 2 motorcycles
+    - hold up to 2 motorcycles
 - The parkingspaces should be handled with one-dimensional string arrays.
 - The Array should handle 100 elements.
-- The clients employees accepts the spades to be numbered 1-100 in the system.
+- The clients employees wants the spaces to be numbered 1-100 in the system.

 ## Grade G